 3) Wadi Mujid: “just push yourself”

-And the storm begun for me.
-Wadi Mujid is a trail where you will get soak in water walk against the water current and climb up to some rocks.
-Given the fact that I’m a nurse, that didn’t helped me on this activity.
+And the storm began for me.
+Wadi Mujib is a trail where you will get soak in water walk against the water current and climb up to some rocks.
+Given the fact that I’m a nurse, that didn’t help me on this activity.
 I had the lowest, creepiest and the worst stamina in my group and probably with all of the people in there doing the trek.
 It started very well and chill until an obstacle presented itself and I had to climb on rocks and push myself up.
-Fortunately I made it to the 90% of the trail.
+Fortunately, I made it to the 90% of the trail.
 Ultimate advice?
 No matter how slow or fast you are you just have to do it and finish the trail.
 Channel your energy from within yourself and from your group.
 JUST.
 DO.
 IT.
 And I’m sure just like me, you will love yourself after doing something that you never did before and actually survived it.

 Having beaten up on Wadi Mujid trail, I seriously just wanted to go to the Siq, get to the main site which was The Treasury and then chill to some more spots.
 We even rented a horse for me not to walk.
 But the chill tour didn’t happen when we took the tour guides offer to see a panoramic view of Petra. opportunity strikes again when I had to push myself, call all the gods and goddesses to help me conquer hiking. it was my proudest moment that I didn’t die.